 • Promote friendly relations and develop economic, cultural and scientific collaborations between Italy and the United Kingdom.

-This Embassy coordinates a network comprising two consulates (London and Edinburgh), two cultural institutes (London and Edinburgh), an Italian Trade Agency Office and an Italian National Tourist Board Office.
+This Embassy coordinates a network comprising three consulates (London, Manchester and Edinburgh), two cultural institutes (London and Edinburgh), an Italian Trade Agency Office and an Italian National Tourist Board Office.
 The Embassy comprises a number of departments, staffed by personnel of the Italian Ministry for Foreign Affairs and International Cooperation as well as by staff from other ministries and public institutions.

 The Italian consulates in London and Edinburgh provide a range of consular services to both Italian and foreign nationals who live in the consulates’ respective catchment areas.